-Arianne is a development-stage company and, as such, did not generate revenue or positive cash flow in 2019.
-In the fourth quarter and full-year period ended December 31, 2019, the Company incurred respective net losses of $0.5M and $2.1M, compared to $0.5M and $1.9M in the comparable periods in 2018.
-The Company’s net loss and cash burn are consistent with other development stage mining companies.
+Arianne is a development-stage company and, as such, did not generate revenue or positive cash flow in 2020.
+In the fourth quarter and full-year period ended December 31, 2020, the Company incurred respective net losses of $1.6M and $5.9M, compared to $0.5M and $2.1M in the comparable periods in 2019.
+The higher losses are explained by the borrowing costs that were previously capitalized.
+Since the Company is currently in a period of raising funding for its project through financing and offtake agreements and is not carrying substantial technical work, the Company has suspended the capitalization of its borrowing costs until further technical work is done on the project.
+They are noncash costs.

 • Complete partnership and financing arrangements;